-Home / Toolbox Talks / Chemical Safety
+Home / Toolbox Talks / Chemical Safety Toolbox Talk for Construction Sites

-Chemical Safety on Construction Sites Toolbox Talk
+Chemical Safety Toolbox Talk For Construction Sites

-Construction sites are no stranger to hazardous chemicals.
+Construction sites are no stranger to hazardous substances.
 From solvents and adhesives to paints and cleaning agents, these substances play a critical role in daily operations.
 However, improper handling, storage, or disposal of chemicals can lead to serious accidents, environmental harm, and health risks.

 Chemical safety isn’t just about following rules—it’s about creating a safer, healthier workplace for everyone.
 Studies show that up to 20% of workers lack easy access to Safety Data Sheets (SDS), which are essential for understanding chemical hazards.
-Combine that with the fact that only 60% of construction workers consistently use personal protective equipment (PPE), and the risks are clear.
+Combine that with the fact that only 60% of construction workers consistently use specified personal protective equipment (PPE), and the risks are clear.

 Let’s dive into how we can prioritize chemical safety on the job.